citusdata/citus_docs/ref_arch/multi_tenant.rst

 Using Citus, multi-tenant applications can be written as if they are connecting to a single PostgreSQL database, when in fact the database is a horizontally scalable cluster of machines.
 Client code requires minimal modifications and can continue to use full SQL capabilities.

 This guide takes a sample multi-tenant application and describes how to model it for scalability with Citus.
-Along the way we examine typical challenges for multi-tenant applications like per-tenant customization, isolating tenants from noisy neighbors, and scaling hardware to accomodate more data.
+Along the way we examine typical challenges for multi-tenant applications like per-tenant customization, isolating tenants from noisy neighbors, and scaling hardware to accommodate more data.
 PostgreSQL and Citus provide the tools to handle these challenges, so let's get building.

 Let's Make an App – Ad Analytics
 --------------------------------

-We'll build the backend for an application that tracks online advertising performance and provides an analytics dashboard on top.
+We'll build the back-end for an application that tracks online advertising performance and provides an analytics dashboard on top.
 It's a natural fit for a multi-tenant SaaS application because each company running ad campaigns is concerned with the performance of only its own ads.
 The queries' requests for data are partitioned per company.

 Before jumping ahead to all that, let's consider a simplified schema for this application, designed for use on a single-machine PostgreSQL database.
 The application must keep track of multiple companies, each of which runs advertising campaigns.
 Campaigns have many ads, and each ad has associated records of its clicks and impressions.